CIBC-Internal/python/Doc/library/unittest.rst

    :data:`unittest.defaultTestLoader`.
 Using a subclass or instance, however, allows customization of some configurable properties.

+   :class:`TestLoader` objects have the following attributes:

+   .. attribute:: errors

+      A list of the non-fatal errors encountered while loading tests.
+Not reset by the loader at any point.
+Fatal errors are signalled by the relevant method raising an exception to the caller.
+Non-fatal errors are also indicated by a synthetic test that will raise the original error when run.

+      .. versionadded:: 3.5

    :class:`TestLoader` objects have the following methods:

    .. method:: loadTestsFromTestCase(testCaseClass)

-      Return a suite of all tests cases contained in the :class:`TestCase`\ -derived :class:`testCaseClass`.
+      Return a suite of all test cases contained in the :class:`TestCase`\ -derived :class:`testCaseClass`.

+      A test case instance is created for each method named by :meth:`getTestCaseNames`.
+By default these are the method names beginning with ``test``.
+If :meth:`getTestCaseNames` returns no methods, but the :meth:`runTest` method is implemented, a single test case is created for that method instead.

-   .. method:: loadTestsFromModule(module)
+   .. method:: loadTestsFromModule(module, pattern=None)

-      Return a suite of all tests cases contained in the given module.
+      Return a suite of all test cases contained in the given module.
 This method searches *module* for classes derived from :class:`TestCase` and creates an instance of the class for each test method defined for the class.